 Some Disneyland workers protest reopening plans amid pandemic

-Workers at California's Disneyland Resort protested from their cars on Saturday, arguing that the Walt Disney Co has not agreed to adequate protections for employees when the destination reopens to the public amid a pandemic.

-ANAHEIM, Calif.: Workers at California's Disneyland Resort protested from their cars on Saturday, arguing that the Walt Disney Co has not agreed to adequate protections for employees when the destination reopens to the public amid a pandemic.
+ANAHEIM, California: Workers at California's Disneyland Resort protested from their cars on Saturday (Jun 27), arguing that the Walt Disney has not agreed to adequate protections for employees when the destination reopens to the public amid a pandemic.

 Disney said this week that it would set a new opening date after the state issues guidelines on how theme parks can return to business safely amid the global coronavirus outbreak.